cakyus/ubuntu-hi10pro/README.md

 | Graphics | Working | Out of the box. |
 | Audio | Working | Out of the box. |

-### Miscellaneous
+### Things To Do After Ubuntu Installation

  1. Rotate to landscape on boot.
-Control Panel > Displays > Orientation : Portait Left.
+Settings > Displays > Orientation : Portait Left.
 This is useful as a quick temporary solution after installing ubuntu before you successfully configure accelerometer and screen rotation.
  2. Disable automatic screen lock.
-Control Panel > Screen Lock > Automatically  Screen Lock : Off.
+Settings > Screen Lock > Automatically  Screen Lock : Off.
+ 3. Large text.
+Settings > Universal Access > Large Text : On.

+### Miscellaneous

 #### TODO